 Haleth was a human chieftainess and a very fearsome one.

 Emeldir, Barahir's wife and the mother of Beren, was called "Man-Hearted", because she preferred to fight alongside her husband and son when Orcs came raiding.
 After the Dagor Bragollach, the land was being overrun by the enemy so she gathered together all the women and children that still remained and led them out of Dorthonion to Brethil.
 Beren, Barahir, and their ten companions stayed behind because they refused to abandon the land to Morgoth.

 Fëanor and sons.
-Let's count all the innocent people who died because of their utterly shameless, unrepented brutality: umpteen slain at Alqualondë, umpteen more who died in the Grinding Ice, Finrod Felagund and ten other elves in Sauron's dungeon, umpteen people in Doriath including Dior and his 6-year-old sons, and umpteen more people at the Havens of Sirion.
+Let's count all the innocent people who died because of their utterly shameless, unrepented brutality: umpteen slain at Alqualondë, umpteen more who died in the Grinding Ice, Finrod Felagund and ten other elves in Sauron's dungeon, umpteen people in Doriath including Dior and his six-year-old sons, and umpteen more people at the Havens of Sirion.
 Only two sons of Fëanor (Maedhros and Maglor) show any remorse about these acts or attempt to break the Oath to continue them.
+And Maedhros dies.

 Kill 'em All: The First Age and the destruction of Númenórë at the end of the Second Age.

 Kill It with Fire: Dagor Bragollach, the Battle of Sudden Flame, begins with Morgoth setting the entire North ablaze.